Assault of Broken Mountains

 A Call for Aid

-Ruya Ilkin took a division to answer a call for assistance, but was thwarted by her own lieutenant general, Cai Yong, who mutinied against her.
-Cai Yong, with others who were discontented with a Garalese commanding officer, refused to bring in his troops to flank the emperor's after Ruya's feigned a retreat in a risky Garalese maneuver.
-This act would have caused the slaughter of the rest of the division but for the intervention of Zhang Huai Shi, who was attached to the division for supply purposes.
-Ruya commanded him to get the troops to flank the imperial army by whatever means necessary.
+General Ilkin took a division to answer a call for assistance.
+During the battle, recognizing that hopes of victory were slimming, General Ilkin feigned a retreat with a large force of her cavalry in a risky Garalese maneuver.
+The retreat invited enemy forces to spread thin and expose themselves, after which the cavalry would then circle back around to charge through while a small force held in hidden reserve flanked the enemy, completing the deadly maneuver.
+Without the support of the smaller unit and proper timing discipline, the main force risked the feigned retreat turning into a true rout.The lieutenant general left in charge of the hidden cavalry, Cai Yong, mutinied at this critical moment.
+Cai Yong, with others who were discontented with a Garalese commanding officer, refused to bring in his troops to flank the emperor's forces.
+This inaction would have caused the slaughter of the rest of the division but for the assistance of Zhang Huai Shi, who was attached to the division for supply purposes.
+General Ilkin commanded him to fly out and get the troops to flank the imperial army by whatever means necessary.
 Huai Shi confronted Cai Yong and killed him when he refused to order his men to attack.
-Then he and the surviving colonel Dong Zihao flanked the imperial army as Ruya pulled her cavalry out of their feint and charged at the imperial soldiers.
+Then he and the surviving colonel, Dong Zihao, flanked the imperial army as General Ilkin pulled her cavalry out of their feint and charged at the imperial soldiers.
 The coordination saved the remainder of the rebels from absolute slaughter, retreating back down the pass with them.
-They were unable to reach the mountain villages in need, and all of them were destroyed.Fallout of the Mutiny
+They were unable to reach the mountain villages in need, and all of them were destroyed by imperial forces.

 Path to Longjiang

 Despite their defeat, the rebels decided to pursue the course through the mountains in preparation for a battle against the imperials at Longjiang, reasoning that the imperial army would likely withdraw after the slaughter of the villages and leave only a nominal amount of troops behind, as the information on how to get all the way south to Longjiang was seemingly lost.
-In the final stages of the war, Ruya Ilkin again set out through the mountains, relying on the reports of her cultivator scouts, Zhang Ke Yuan and Bai Xue Ying.
+In the final stages of the war, General Ilkin again set out through the mountains, relying on the reports of her cultivator scouts, Zhang Ke Yuan and Bai Xue Ying.
 Few survivors were found remaining among the ruins of the villages, but the rebels helped those they could, including the orphan Cheng Li Shu.

 The rebels encountered imperial troops at a key crossroads, but swiftly defeated them.
 From there they moved south on to lesser-known paths - and, at times, forging their own - to arrive at the southern end of the mountain range.
-The efforts paid off; the un-looked-for arrival of the cavalry in the Battle of the Red Tide played a key role in the defeat of the imperial armies and the end of the war.
+The efforts paid off; the unlooked-for arrival of the cavalry in the Battle of the Red Tide played a key role in the defeat of the imperial armies and the end of the war.

 Comments